It looks like you could use lamps, throw pillows and a throw blanket.

 Lovely furniture, but I think you need a bit more colour in that room.
 I'd be thinking of art on the walls, and some cushions on the sofa.
 I'd remove the photos from the mantel and put either a mirror or a painting there, and another art piece above the chair near the window.

-Need help for my living room
+Need help with furnishing and decoration of my living room

 living room with brick wall tv panel I want to renovate my living area